 - Improve access and inclusion in on-campus, online and hybrid teaching and learning environments with a focus on barriers for students with disabilities or other accommodations

-- Develop a network of practitioners with expertise in applying UDL approaches in the design and delivery of courses across a range of disciplines and who will promote awareness of UDL amongst faculty and staff across UBC
+- Cultivate a network of practitioners skilled in applying UDL approaches to teaching and learning contexts across various academic disciplines.
+These UDL advocates will also help to raise awareness of UDL among faculty and staff across the university community.

-- Develop a range of strategies and resources to help increase support for accessibility in UBC courses and on its campuses
+- Develop a range of strategies and resources that will expand support for accessibility within university practices and courses, promoting a more inclusive learning environment for all.

 UDL Fellows Program structure – a cohort-based learning community